-The Park and Open Space Plan for the Village of Caledonia: 2050 is the fourth park and open space plan prepared for the Village.25 The Commission prepared the original 1989 plan, the 2018 third edition, and this plan update, and status of recommendations from the previous park and open space plan.
+The Park and Open Space Plan for the Village of Caledonia: 2050 is the fourth park and open space plan prepared for the Village.
+The Commission prepared the original 1989 plan, the 2018 third edition, and this plan update, and Village staff prepared the 2009 second edition.
+Chapter 3 provides background information and the implementation status of recommendations from the previous park and open space plan.